Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: Introduction

-However, two fundamental issues lie at the basis of empirical studies on culture: a consensual \emph{definition} of the object of analysis and a well defined \emph{measurement} of it.
-As far as the first issue is concerned, from \cite{taylor1871primitive} on, the definition of culture has evolved along time, offering many possible alternative or compatible specifications. \cite{Kro-Klu1952} recorded 160 possible definitions of culture and this list is by far exhaustive.
+As far as the first issue is concerned, from \cite{taylor1871primitive} on, the definition of culture has evolved along time, offering many possible alternative or compatible specifications. \cite{Kro-Klu1952} recorded 160 possible definitions of culture, and this list is by far exhaustive.
 Revisions of the relevant \emph{cultural traits} - being them, citing the classification of \cite{huxley1880coming}, mentifacts (e.g. ideas, values, and beliefs), sociofacts (e.g social structures) or artifacts (e.g. goods \citep{boas1982race} and technologies) - are periodically proposed by different scholars from different disciplines \citep{dawkins2016selfish}.
-Moreover, the definition itself can be mediated by geography, history and the personal experience and the specific scope of the scholar proposing it\footnote{ \ A nice example on how the definition of culture can depend on the ``culture'' of the proponent is the one of the French sociologist David Emile Durkheim and the German philosopher and political economist Maximilian Karl Emil Weber.
-They both lived in the same historical period, at the turn of 19th and 20th century.
-According to \cite{durkheim1912formes} culture is defined by social facts in an \emph{objective reality} (social institutions), a cohesive and consensual instrument, a superior organism over the human behaviour.
-Symbols, religion and language are the main ways through which culture manifests itself and develops.
-Instead, by \cite{weber1904objektivitat} culture is strictly related to the \emph{perceptions of human beings}.
-On the other hand, given a finite set of cultural traits, scholars can pick just a subset of them according to their specific research question (see \cite{Tab2010} and \cite{GorRol2017} for an application to economics).
-Others inspect just one single aspect of culture, such as religion \citep{BarMcC2006}, trust \citep{GuiSapZin2009}, participation in community's activities \citep{AleLaF2000} or preference for redistribution \citep{GiuSpi2014}.} and quite often comparative analyses of definitions conclude that there \emph{cannot be} any generally agreed definition of culture in the social sciences, implicitly confirming the multifaceted complexity of the concept \citep{Jho2012}.
+Moreover, the definition itself can be mediated by the geographical origin, the historical context, the personal experience and the specific scope of the scholar proposing it, so, quite often, comparative analyses of culture conclude that, because of the specificity of national cultures, there \emph{cannot be} any generally agreed definition of culture \citep{Jho2012}.